 Sycamore Grove Park is one of the oldest parks in the city, dating back to the 1900s, and provides a green oasis for the surrounding neighborhoods.
 On the weekends you’ll often find families picnicking under the shady trees, and on any day the park offers an important refuge for the local homeless.
 From here, you can cross the Arroyo Seco Freeway to reach Debs Park.
 Just go behind the bandshell in the middle of the park and take the tunnel that leads to the pedestrian bridge over the freeway.
 The aging bridge, with its stained concrete and encroaching palm fronds, spans the freeway and the concrete channel of the Arroyo Seco.
 A trickle of water flows down the Arroyo year-round, with the occasional patch of grass or moss breaking through the concrete.
 You might also see some bicyclists riding on the path along the stream, heading up towards South Pasadena.

 A dirt path parallels the driveway up the hill, eventually joining the road just before the driveway swings around to the right.
 From here you can continue straight on the trail up the hill or follow the driveway to the Audubon Center.
-During normal times, the Audubon Center serves as a lovely setting for nature classes, with a courtyard garden and a short trail that climbs the hillside, where you can watch birds feed from birdfeeders and see a few exhibits on local wildlife.
-But the Center is closed for the foreseeable future, so we’re just going to take the trail uphill.
+If it’s open when you visit (currently it’s open Wednesdays-Mondays 8am-4pm), it’s definitely worth a stop.

 At the first major fork in the trail, take the right path to continue up to the top of the hill (unless you want to take the really long way around the north slope of the hill).
 Don’t bother with the weird little stairway ahead of you—it just leads to a steep wash that is a little hairy to climb (although some hikers clearly do).
 After a steep bit of trail, you’ll crest the ridge and immediately be presented with a gorgeous view of the Downtown skyline laid out before you.
 A pair of benches nearby allow you to take a breather and enjoy the incredible view.